Dallas Has Been Waiting 45 Years For This Hal Thomson Designed Highland Park Home to Come on the Market

 The staircase at 3925 Potomac Avenue in Highland Park is just another example of why this home designed by Hal Thomson is architecturally significant.

-It is remarkable that even in a relatively small home, this curving staircase is more gracious than those found in large, opulent homes.
+It is remarkable that even in a relatively small home, this curving staircase is more gracious than most large opulent homes.

 However, this is by no means a simple house.
 While it is a smaller house, it includes elements of the largest homes of this period.
 It is one of the rare homes in Dallas to be built with a quarter basement customarily found in the most expensive architect-designed homes of the period to accommodate mechanical systems and storage.
 The elegance of the home, consistent with the most expensive homes of the era, is conveyed by Hal Thomson creating a graceful curving staircase to the second floor.
 He also used similar detailing on the fireplace surround as found in his larger homes and he deployed delicate but elaborate ceiling moldings that he was known for.
 The wide plank peg floors are themselves a statement to the detail, quality and sense of warmth conveyed throughout the house.